Gambas al ajillo, garlic prawns, is a delicious classic Spanish tapas served throughout tapas bars in Spain.

-- 1 pound raw prawns (with heads and shells on)
+- 1 pound raw spot prawns (with heads and shells on)

 - A pinch of sea salt

-- 1/4 cup small handful of fresh parsley, chopped, for serving
+- 2 tablespoons small handful of fresh parsley, chopped, for serving

 - Lemon wedges for serving

-- In a wide frying pan over med heat, add the garlic, chillies, and gently fry for 1 minute until the garlic is softened but not browned.
+- In a wide frying pan over medium heat, add the garlic, chillies, and gently fry for 1 minute until the garlic is softened but not browned.

 - Turn up the heat to high, add the prawns in a single layer, paprika, and salt and fry for 1 minute.
-Add the wine and cook for another minute until the prawns turn pink.
+Add the wine, flip the prawns, and cook for two minute until the prawns turn pink.

 - Serve the prawns immediately with a chopped parsley, extra salt, and lemon wedges.
 Be careful not to burn yourself as the oil and pan will stay hot for several minutes.